Frequently Asked Questions

 Plan for 2–3 minutes twice daily.
 You'll mist the mushrooms, provide fresh air, and check their progress.
 The growing cycle from setup to first harvest takes 7–20 days depending on variety.

-Mushroom blocks are social—they want to be near you!
-And you're doing this for fun, so keep them as part of your family, as you would a pet.
+Mushroom blocks are social — they want to be near you!
+Keep them as part of your family, as you would a pet.

 Best locations: